SmartBIM/engineering-project/README.md

 - Any creative styling enhancements.
 - Adding Redux

-When complete, send a link to the github repo.
+When complete, send a link to the personal github repo.

 Any questions, please reach out. ryan.chesnut@concora.com